knowuh/SnailMail/README.md

 Snail Mail is a stand-alone Mac OS X Envelope Addressing application, which integrates with the Mac OS X Address Book.
 It attempts to address known priting limitiations of the OS X system Address Book.

+If you are looking for a pre-built binary, try the [github download page](https://github.com/knowuh/SnailMail/downloads).

 ## Features: ##

 * Print address with barcodes.